 Cancelling our performance of the Mozart Requiem in March was a huge disappointment for singers, orchestral players and audience alike.
 But the clampdown on public events in mid-March was just the start of measures to halt the spread of the corona virus.
-Now, months further on and still under lockdown, it’s clear we won’t be singing together for some time and our rehearsals are on hold until further notice.
+Now, months further on and still under some restrictions, it’s clear we won’t be singing together for some time and our rehearsals are on hold until further notice.

 If we can’t sing, we can at least stay in touch!
 So this light-hearted blog aims to bring you news of choir members and how we’re coping in this strange new world we’re all having to adjust to.
 Please send your news to me firstname.lastname@example.org – all contributions welcome, whether you’re on the frontline or in the front garden.